check-spelling/securedrop-docs/docs/firewall_pfsense.rst

 Now the WebGUI will be available on the Admin Gateway address.
 Navigate to ``https://<Admin Gateway IP>`` in the *Unsafe Browser*, and login as before except with the new passphrase you just set for the pfSense WebGUI.
-Once you've logged in to the WebGUI, you are ready to continue configuring the firewall.
+Once you've logged into the WebGUI, you are ready to continue configuring the firewall.

 Connect Interfaces and Test